willingc/docs/nteract/build-your-own-notebook.md

 }
 ```

-This babelrc file tells babel to translate
+This `.babelrc` file tells Babel to translate
 [es2015](https://babeljs.io/docs/plugins/preset-es2015/)
 and [react](https://babeljs.io/docs/plugins/preset-react/)
 code into es5 code.  es2015 is ES6, ratified into Javascript in 2015.
 To learn